 You have probably already guessed what a reference point can be.
 It can be parents, siblings, grandparents, school teachers, close friends, the sports coach, religious preachers, Yogis, mentors, the boss, colleagues, the dictator etc.

-Each person naturally "tailors" their "collection" of reference points throughout life according to life cycle, personality and needs.
+Each person, of course, “tailors” their “collection” of reference points throughout life according to their life cycle, personality and needs.

 In the Jokokan organization, in each local Jokokan school with volunteer members, the main point of reference is; the democratically elected federation and association management, and the head instructor with the school's other instructors as important reference points.